Opacity of graphene independent of light frequency and polarization due to the topological charge of the Dirac points: Optical absorption of gapless Dirac models as a topological charge

 where the time average gives $\langle\cos^{2}\omega t\rangle_{t}=1/2$.
-The main point of the present work is how $W_{a}^{\mu}(\omega)$ is related to the topological charge ${\cal C}$ and fine structure constant $\alpha$ in a topologically protected manner, as we elaborate below for several different topological materials.
+The main point of the present work is how $W_{a}^{\mu}(\omega)$ is related to the topological charge ${\cal C}$ and fine-structure constant $\alpha$ in a topologically protected manner, as we elaborate below for several different topological materials.